thatbeautifuldream/uuid-generator/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to use the app.

-## Usage

-You're presented with a random UUID on load.
-Feel free to select and copy the UUID.

-To generate a new UUID, simply reload the page.

 ## Library Used

 - [UUID library](https://www.npmjs.com/package/uuid) - For generating UUIDs